Fortune360/Honours-ALU/README.md

 ## Introduction

 Creation and simulation of two sets of four (8/16/32/64-bit) different Arithmetic Logic Units using the Xilinx ISE Suite.
 One set using a custom 4-bit block-carry-skip-adder design for it's adder, and the other using the xilinx library adder.
-The rest of the functions are identical to act as fixed variables when comparing propagation delays.
+The rest of the functions are identical to act as fixed variables when comparing propagation delays and area (LUTs).

 ## Design